Iraneus/betamedneed/about.md

 bodyClass: page-about
 ---

-What if every medical care provider can readily have access to medications and medical products they need to provide timely and quality medical care?
+What if every medical care provider can readily have access to medications and medical supplies they need to provide timely and quality medical care?

 At Medneed, we are building a simple way for users to discover and acquire better procedures and products for better health outcomes.

+We are on a mission to enable access to timely and quality medical care for more people by helping medical care providers to readily have the medications and supplies they need to deliver care.

-We are on a mission to make it easier for more people to have access to the medical care they need, when and where they need it at more affordable costs.
+This means ensuring that more people can have access to the medical care they need, when and where they need it at more affordable costs.

 We are bring together a service network of certified professionals and verified vendors to improve the quality medical care for individuals and communities.